Cancer Translational Research Laboratory

 The University of Vermont Cancer Center – Cancer Translational Research Laboratory (CTRL) was established in January of 2014 to support a component of the UVM Cancer Center mission; to improve the development of collaborative transdisciplinary partnerships between scientists and physician investigators.

-The CTRL is a shared resource that provides services to members of the University of Vermont Cancer Center (UVMCC) to support the initiation and development of translational research projects in early phases of the cancer translational research continuum; projects that encompass basic, clinical, and population health science research.
+The CTRL is a shared resource that provides services to members of the University of Vermont Cancer Center to support the initiation and development of translational research projects in early phases of the cancer translational research continuum; projects that encompass basic, clinical, and population health science research.

 It is the duty of the CTRL to minimize the barriers that have traditionally impeded translation.
 We provide a mentored laboratory research environment complete with highly trained personnel and needed research resources otherwise unavailable to clinicians eager to participate in early phase studies, and the delivery of human subject resources to basic scientists interested in determining the clinical relevance of their laboratory findings.